 The cost of house extensions can be cheaper than the cost of moving to a larger home and may even add more value to your home than their initial cost.
 However, there are significant costs involved, some of which may be "budget busters" if not anticipated.
-This brief guide to the cost of house extensions will help you take everything into consideration and not overlook anything.
+This guide to the cost of house extensions will help you take everything into consideration and not overlook anything.

-One of the quickest ways to get an accurate estimate of the cost of your house extension is to talk with the experts first.
 If you are going to be adding on a major extension, you might want to start by finding a building consultant

 in your area and making use of their expertise.
 Many homeowners hesitate to do this because they mistakenly believe that consultants and building designers

 only work on expensive, high-end projects, but many of them in fact specialise in residential projects and can actually help save you money.

 Once you have a firm idea of the size of your extension and the details about the materials that will be used in its construction, it's time to start getting quotes from home extension

 How Much Do House Extensions Cost?*